About

 • Roundabout Cnr of Elizabeth Pde & Gordon Crescent – SBCRA worked successfully to achieve this roundabout that has increased the safety for motorists and residents at this dangerous 3-way junction.

-• Movement of Primary Gas Network Station – a recent achivement of the SBCRA, the Primary Gas Network Station was proposed for development adjacent to residences in Johnston Crescent or on Epping Rd adjacent to houses.
+• Movement of Primary Gas Network Station – a Primary Gas Network Station was proposed for development adjacent to residences in Johnston Crescent or on Epping Rd adjacent to houses.
 The SBCRA alerted residents, made submissions to Lane Cove Council and the Gas Company and achieved the most appropriate result – the facility to be built in the Lane Cove Industrial Area.

 • Clean Up Australia Day – the SCBRA coordinates the Clean Up Australia Day activities for streets and bushland in the Lane Cove North Area.
 It has been engaging local residents in this important annual event since 1996.